kubernetes/enhancements/keps/sig-scheduling/5055-dra-device-taints-and-tolerations/README.md

     Selectors []DeviceSelector
 }

-// DeviceTaintRuleStatus provides information about an on-going pod eviction. type DeviceTaintRuleStatus struct {
+// DeviceTaintRuleStatus provides information about the effect of the DeviceTaintRule. type DeviceTaintRuleStatus struct {
     // Conditions provide information about the current state of the DeviceTaintRule
     // in a machine-readable and human-readable format.